-The current all-in-cost ceilings are as under :
+The current all-in-cost ceilings are as under:

 Maturity period All-in-cost ceilings over 6 months LIBOR

 Up to one year

-More than one year but less 200 basis points
+More than one year but less 350 basis points

 than three years

-\ for the respective currency of credit or applicable benchmark c) Guarantee
+^{} for the respective currency of credit or applicable benchmark c) Guarantee

 The all-in-cost ceilings include arranger fee, upfront fee, management fee, handling/ processing charges, out of pocket and legal expenses, if any.
+The existing all-in-cost ceiling is applicable upto March 31, 2012 and would be subject to review thereafter.